Heijix/nut-lang/core/java/Readme.md

 If you call one of these function and it is not correspond to the attribute type in paramater, it throws an WrongTypeException.

+##Write of parser

+###Lexer
+We will use Jflex to do the lexer.
+It will generate a minimum of token in the minimum of states (use of HashMap).

+Moreover, we need to do all that we can in the lexer to reduce the parser.

+###Parser
+The parsing step is composed of 4 classes :
+- **Iota.java** for Iota-grammar
+- **Omega.java** for Omega-grammar
+- **Lambda.java** for Lambda-grammar
+- **NutParser.java**, the main class wich contains functions described in the Readme.md file.